-George Clooney Named This Year’s Highest Paid Actor, Earning $239 Million This Year
+George Clooney Named This Year’s Highest-Paid Actor, Earning $239 Million This Year

 “Social media has become the most critical element of marketing a movie for me.
 I have established a social media equity with an audience around the world that there’s a value in what I’m delivering to them.”

-Jackie Chan earned a spot at number five with earnings of $45.5 million after starring in six films and cashing in on a ton of endorsement deals.
-Will Smith came in at number six with $42 million in earnings and Bollywood star Akshay Kuma raked in $40.5 million.
+Jackie Chan earned a spot at No. 5 with earnings of $45.5 million after starring in six films and cashing in on a ton of endorsement deals.
+Will Smith came in at No. 6 with $42 million in earnings and Bollywood star Akshay Kuma raked in $40.5 million.

 Rounding out the top 10 are Adam Sandler, Chris Evans, and Salman Khan.
 Collectively, the men raked in an impressive $748.5 million.

-As far as actress’ go, here is the top 10 list for celebrity females:
+As far as actresses go, here is the top 10 list for celebrity females:

 - Scarlett Johansson – $40.5m